wednesday-solutions/react-native-template/README.md

 - `pod install` to install pod dependencies
 - `cd ..` to come back to the root folder
 - `yarn start` to start the metro bundler, in a dedicated terminal
-- `react-native run-ios` to run the iOS application (remember to start a simulator or connect an iPhone phone)
+- `react-native run-ios` to run the iOS application (remember to start a simulator or connect an iPhone)

 ## Useful documentation